wmstack/wordle/README.md

 # Wordle
 Making wordle in Tauri, Svelte, and Wasm

-The words are sourced from the Stanford GraphBase list of five-letter words
+The words are from from the Stanford GraphBase list of five-letter words